common name: spotted wing drosophila

 - Molina JJ, Harisson MD, Brewer JW.
 1974 Transmission of Erwinia carotovora var. atropeptica by Drosophila melanogaster Meig.
 American Potato Journal 51: 245-250.

 - Oku T. 2003.
 SWD: Drosophila suzukii (Matsumura) in Japan.
 Agricultural Pest Encyclopedia.
 Zenkoku Noson Kyoiku Kyokai 381 pp.

 - Steck GJ, Dixon W, Dean D. (August 2009).
 Spotted wing drosophila, Drosophila suzukii (Matsumura) (Diptera, Drosopilidae), a fruit pest new to North America.
-FDOACS-Division of Plant Industry. http://www.freshfromflorida.com/pi/enpp/ento/drosophila_suzukii.html (29 April 2011).
+FDACS-Division of Plant Industry. (no longer available online)